Maida Springer Kemp: Personal life

 Springer Kemp married Owen Springer in the late 1920s, and had a son, Eric.
 The marriage ended in divorce.
 In 1965 she married James Kemp.
 She was a persistent worker, as well as very involved in the labor movement.
-By the nature of her work she was rarely home and would put strains on her marriage with James Kemp.
+By the nature of her work she was rarely home which put strains on her marriage with James Kemp.
 Both were committed individuals to civil rights and labor equality.
 In the late 1970s Springer Kemp moved to Pittsburgh, where she lived the rest of her life.
 She died after a long illness on March 29, 2005, aged 94.

 Honors and awards

 Springer Kemp received many awards over the course of her 50-year career, including the National Council of Negro Women's Woman of the Year Award, a Candace Award from the National Coalition of 100 Black Women, the Bessie Abramowitz Hillman Award from the Coalition of Labor Union Women, the first annual Rosina Tucker Award from the A. Philip Randolph Institute, the Women's Rights Award from the American Federation of Teachers, and an honorary Doctor of Humane Letters degree from Brooklyn College, City University of New York.
 The Maida Springer Kemp Fund, created in her honor by UNITE and the AFL–CIO, combats child labor in East Africa by sending children to school for technical training, providing financial aid to women to start small businesses, and supporting needlework schools.
 Lawyer Pauli Murray dedicated her memoir, Song in a Weary Throat, to Springer Kemp.

 Springer Kemp was a member of the National Council of Negro Women, the National Association for the Advancement of Colored People, the African-American Free Labor Institute, the Asian-American Free Labor Institute, the National Organization for Women, and the Coalition of Labor Union Women.